New Zealand Fruitgrowers Charitable Trust

 The Trust offers grants to the horticulture industry and are interested in applications that are focused on:

-(The Trust does not pay the tuition fees of individual students and does not make grants to non-residents.)
+The Trust does not pay the tuition fees of individual students (other than through scholarships) and does not make grants to non-residents.

 - Industry People